UoB-HPC/hpc-course-getting-started/4_Compilers.md

 However, there are cases when the detected processor type isn't accurate.
 Be careful if the CPU you're compiling on is different than that one that will run your code.

-If you attempt to make use of the hardware's SIMD features, you can use the vectorisation report to check if vecotrised code has been generated.
+If you attempt to make use of the hardware's SIMD features, you can use the vectorisation report to check if vectorised code has been generated.
 The following flavours of `-fopt-info-vec-*` may be useful:
 - `-fopt-info-vec-optimized` to show where vectorisation was used
 - `-fopt-info-vec-missed` to show failed attempts to vectorise